El Mundo Zurdo 2015: Memoria y Conocimiento, Interdisciplinary Anzalduan Studies--Archive, Legacy, and Thought

 ONLY PROPOSALS SUBMITTED ELECTRONICALLY TO SUBMITTABLE.COM WILL BE CONSIDERED.

-Proposals must include the following: a.)
+Proposals in English or Spanish must include the following: a.)
 250-word proposal narrative b.)
 100-word abstract suitable for publication in the conference program book c.) be submitted as Word documents.

 Panels must include the following: proposals and abstracts for each paper and the name; address; phone number(s); e-mail address, and institutional affiliation of each participant; audio/visual needs; contact person's name; address, phone number(s); e-mail address; and institutional affiliation(s).